siglun/bible-references/README.md

 corpus.

-What you find below is an outline of my analysis of of his bible references from a technical point of view.
-Eventually there will appear [a detailed paper](article.pdf) here.
-I hope.
+What you find below is an outline of my analysis of of his bible references from a technical point of view, with references to scripts and data.
+The paper is on [a detailed paper](article.pdf).

 ## Prerequisites